What Is The Hardest Subject in Matric

 What You Will Need To Pass Matric

-There are three pass levels, in order to pass matric you need to achieve a Higher Certificate pass:
+There are three pass levels.
+To pass matric, you need to achieve a Higher Certificate pass:

 (1) Higher Certificate pass